Zenitude/openclassrooms-project-lesbonnespieces/README.md

 ## Installation

-* After cloning the repo, you will need to install the dependencies via the command:  `npm install` (from the root folder and the api-http subfolder)
+* After cloning the repo, you will need to install the dependencies via the command:  `npm install`

-* Once the dependencies are installed, you must launch the json-server by going to the api-http sub-folder and then entering `npm start` in the terminal.
+* Once the dependencies are installed, launch the json-server, typing `npm run start` in the terminal.

-* Then all that remains is to launch the site server from the root folder with the command `npm run dev`.
+* Then launch the site server with the command `npm run dev`.

 * The site is available at : http://127.0.0.1:8080
 * The json-server is available at : http://127.0.0.1:8081

+* It's possible to launch eslint with the command `npm run lint`.